 Under ideal circumstances, it should take approximately a week to process a set of plans and a day or two to print the bidding documents, allowing a minimum of two weeks for review of and changes to the preliminary bidding documents prior to advertising the project for bid opening.
 A chart identifying the bid opening dates, PS&E due dates and print dates is established by the Design Division.
 It is important that the districts comply with this schedule to ensure efficient processing and printing of the projects.

 18.104.22.168 Electronic Posting of Bid Documents

 Once the bid documents are complete, the Design Division posts an electronic version of the itemized proposal for each project on MoDOT’s website.
 These files may be downloaded and completed by contractors using ExpediteTM software.
-A contractor may print a copy of his completed itemized proposal and return it as part of his submitted bid.
+Contractors may print a copy of their completed itemized proposal and return it as part of their submitted bid.
 Advantages to using the electronic itemized proposal include: less data entry time for the contractor, less chance for mathematical errors and omissions in the bidding process and more legible bids.

 The contractor may submit bids electronically via the internet.
 Bids submitted electronically shall use the latest version of Trns Port Expedite Bid, and be submitted using the BidExpress® website.
 Guidelines for How To Submit Bids Electronically are available on MoDOT’s website.

 The Design Division also provides electronic files of bidding documents to approved external groups that post them in private electronic plans rooms.
 These electronic plans rooms allow subscribing members to view electronic versions of bidding documents and order printed versions of the documents.
 Advantages to sharing the documents in these electronic plan rooms include: quick access to bidding documents by potential bidders, communications with a broader competition base and better opportunities for connections between prime contractors and subcontractors.